-- An email will be sent to your official campus e-mail address with a link that you can use to set or reset your password.
+- An email will be sent to your official campus e-mail address with a link from which you may set or reset your password.

-When you login to the Blackboard system for the first time, you should change your password.
-Please do not make your password the same as your e-mail password.
+When you access CSM's Blackboard for the first time, you must set a password--it is NOT propagated from other CSM systems.
+Please do not set your password to be the same as your e-mail password.
 For advice about creating passwords, see our Password Information Page.
-Passwords in the Blackboard system are case sensitive, so be sure to keep this in mind when you reset your password.
-To change your Blackboard password, click on the MyCSM tab, then select Personal Information > Change Password.
+Passwords in the Blackboard system are case sensitive, so be sure to keep this in mind when you set/reset your password.
+To change your Blackboard password from within the system, click on the MyCSM tab, then select Personal Information > Change Password.

 There are many ways to add content to your course.
-First, select the course to which you want to add content by clicking on it in the course ID or title under the Courses you are teaching section under the MyCSM or Courses tab.
+First, select the course to which you want to add content by clicking on it in the course ID or title under the Courses you are teaching section under the MyCSM tab.
 As the instructor, you can determine what content areas to make available to students and when to make the content available.
-To define content areas and availability for the course, click on the Control Panel button, then select Course Settings in the Course Options section.
+You will find more specific information on How to Organize and Manage Content, here.
+It is most efficient to upload content in bulk via the Course Files area.

-The Course Settings of most interest will be Area Availability, Course Availability (you can populate your course prior to making any part of it available), and Enrollment Options.
+The Course Settings of most interest will be Course Availability (you can populate your course prior to making any part of it available), and Users and Groups.
 Once you experiment with building a course you will quickly learn these options.
-Most of the Content Areas are organized into Folders and Items.
-Information is typically placed into content areas by uploading files from your computer or filling out a form on a web page.
-Browse through the Control Panel and experiment with some of the features.
+Most of the Content Areas should be organized into Folders and Items.
+Information is typically placed into content areas by uploading files from your computer.
+Browse through the Control Panel, especially Course Tools, and experiment with some of the features.

-When you are ready to make your course available to students, click on the Control Panel button, then select Course Settings, then select Course Availability.
+When you are ready to make your course available to students, go to the Control Panel, then select Customization, then Properties.